snvcad1/Assignments/README.md

+### Customer Accept the Coupon

+## Overview**

+- The project aims to determine whether a customer will accept a driving coupon using visualizations and probability distributions.
+It requires completing the Practical Application 1 Jupyter Notebook.

-### Summary
+### Problem Statement Summary

-**Practical Application 1: Setting Up Your GitHub Portfolio**

-- **Assignment**: "Will the Customer Accept the Coupon?" is a required assignment worth 20 points, due by Wednesday at 11:29 am.
-It involves submitting a website URL and is available after February 19 at 8 am.
-This assignment is crucial for program completion.
+The project explores the decision-making process of drivers when they receive a coupon on their phone for a nearby venue, such as a restaurant, bar, or coffee house.
+It examines whether drivers would use the coupon immediately, save it for later, or ignore it altogether.
+The study considers various influencing factors, including the type of venue, the presence of a passenger, weather conditions, time of day, and proximity to the venue.
+The primary goal is to understand the factors that drive coupon acceptance and develop a predictive model for coupon usage behavior.

 **Learning Outcome**

 - The assignment focuses on applying exploratory data analysis, plotting, statistical summarization, and data visualization skills to a machine learning problem.

-**Overview**

-- The project aims to determine whether a customer will accept a driving coupon using visualizations and probability distributions.
-It requires completing the Practical Application 1 Jupyter Notebook.

 **Data**